Judges 12: Jephthah and the Ephraimites (12:1–7)

 This section contains the fifth (the final) episode in the Jephthah Narrative.
-As with Gideon in Judges 8:1–3, the Ephraimites complained that they had not been asked to join in the battle (so they could also enjoy the spoils), but this time it ended in a civil war, which the Gileadites, unified by Jephthah, had upperhand.
-The Gileadites used the pronunciation of the Hebrew word "Shibboleth" to distinguish the Ephraimites, so they could kill them.
+As with Gideon in Judges 8:1–3, the Ephraimites complained that they had not been asked to join in the battle (so they could also enjoy the spoils), but this time it ended in a civil war, in which the Gileadites, unified by Jephthah, had the upperhand.
+The Gileadites used the pronunciation of the Hebrew word "Shibboleth" to identify the Ephraimites, so they could kill them.

 Ibzan (12:8–10)

 Ibzan succeeded Jephthah as judge for seven years.
 He had thirty sons and thirty daughters, and when he died, he was buried in his native town, Bethlehem, which is not followed by "Ephratah" or by "Judah" so it could be the Bethlehem of Galilee in the territory of Zebulun (Joshua 19:15).

 Elon (12:11–12)

 The tenth judge succeeded Ibzan, Elon, who was given very few statistics and with no historical exploits, other than he was from the tribe of Zebulun, succeeded Ibzan to judge Israel for ten years.
 When he died, he was buried in Aijalon in the territory of Zebulun.